Bob Luz- NASCAR Racing Experience

 In addition to motorsports, Lutz is an active investor with a diverse portfolio across hospitality, wellness, technology, real estate, and finance.
 He is an investor in the historic Peace and Plenty Hotel in Exuma, Bahamas; Amaira MedSpa, a luxury brand in the wellness and aesthetics space; David Burke Tavern, a celebrated culinary destination in New York City; and Dream On Yacht Charter, a premier luxury yachting experience based in the Bahamas.

-Lutz is also an investor in Boxabl, the modular housing company redefining how people think about homeownership, and in Kiwibot, a robotics company transforming last-mile delivery with autonomous sidewalk robots.
+Lutz is also an investor in Boxabl, the modular housing company redefining how people think about homeownership; Kiwibot, a robotics company transforming last-mile delivery with autonomous sidewalk robots; and Divergent Technologies, Inc., a cutting-edge manufacturer revolutionizing the automotive industry with 3D-printed vehicle structures.
 His investments extend to Europe, where he is a backer of Avro, a rising hospitality brand in Greece known for its elevated, design-forward boutique experiences.
 In the financial sector, Lutz holds a stake in Evermore Bank, a forward-thinking institution focused on innovation and customer-first solutions.

 His real estate holdings include strategic investments in Oak Island, North Carolina; Myrtle Beach, South Carolina; and Exuma, Bahamas—reflecting a long-term belief in coastal growth markets and lifestyle destinations.
 In addition to his public-facing ventures, Lutz maintains a range of private investments across emerging industries and growth-stage businesses.